A Minimal Subset Approach for Informed Keyframe Sampling in Large-Scale SLAM: Related Work

-Keyframe sampling helps reduce the computational demands of loop closure detection by limiting the number of frames stored and processed in SLAM systems.
-In LiDAR-(Inertial) Odometry, systems such as LIO-SAM~\cite{liosam2020shan, Huang2022disco, Zhao2021so} or back-end global optimization systems like LAMP~\cite{Ebadi2020lamp, Chang2022lamp2}, use fixed Euclidean distance intervals (1–2 meters) for keyframe generation to maintain local maps and optimize global poses.
+Keyframe sampling helps reduce the computational demands of loop closure detection by limiting the number of frames stored and processed in SLAM pipelines.
+In LiDAR-(Inertial) Odometry, systems such as \texttt{LIO-SAM}~\cite{liosam2020shan} and \texttt{DiSCo-SLAM}~\cite{Huang2022disco} or back-end global optimization systems like \texttt{LAMP}~\cite{Chang2022lamp2}, use fixed Euclidean distance intervals (1–2 meters) for keyframe generation to maintain local maps and optimize global poses.
 Although effective, these methods lack adaptability in dynamic environments with varying densities of loop closure candidates.
 Recent advancements have introduced adaptive keyframe sampling techniques, adjusting intervals based on environmental spaciousness~\cite{chen2022dlo, Kim2023adaptive}, although manual threshold adjustment is still required.
-Entropy-based methods, like the one proposed by~\cite{Zeng2023entropy}, use information theory to select keyframes, but face similar adaptability issues.
-Other approaches, such as~\cite{Ou2021}, focus on displacement vector similarity to balance computational cost and map completeness while managing keyframes in a sliding window.
+Entropy-based methods, like the one proposed by Zeng et al.~\cite{Zeng2023entropy}, use information theory to select keyframes, but face similar adaptability issues.
+Other approaches, such as the one proposed by Ou et al.~\cite{Ou2021}, focus on displacement vector similarity to balance computational cost and map completeness, while Chen et al.~\cite{degkey} select keyframes via online image-quality scoring (e.g., exposure, blur, occlusion), skipping degraded frames to improve visual localization.
+In summary, while prior works have made progress in improving pose graph optimization scalability and in proposing various keyframe sampling heuristics, they often treat loop closure detection, place recognition, and keyframe selection as separate problems.
+Our approach differs by jointly formulating these components within a unified framework, ensuring that sampling decisions directly account for their downstream impact on both loop closure detection and pose graph optimization.

-In this article, we address the gap in optimized keyframe sampling for pose graph optimization and loop closure detection by streamlining keyframe extraction.
-Our Minimal Subset Approach uses two key criteria, \textit{redundancy minimization} and \textit{information preservation}, within a sliding window framework to efficiently reduce redundant keyframes while maintaining essential information.
-This method enhances adaptability across various environments and eliminates the need for manual threshold tuning, with an example of its performance illustrated on Fig.~\ref{fig:concept}.